 - Patterns of World History

 There are both official College Board resources available to help you become familiar with the test format and feel, and unofficial resources to help you learn test content.
-You'll need to use a mix of both to succeed on the exam!
-But save most of the official resources for sometime in March or April when you know most of the material so you don't waste your limited official resources!
+You'll need to use a mix of both resource types to succeed on the AP World History: Modern exam!

 Want to learn more about studying for AP World History?
 We have a detailed guide right here to plan out your studying over the whole school year.